yashsharma0558/Mutalk/README.md

 6) In Android Studio, click on the "Run" button to run the app on your device.

 That's it!
-You can now start donating items to those in need through CAREitable.
+You can now start video calling.

 Thank you for using Mutalk!